jazdal/jazdal/README.md

 </div>
 <br>

 - 👋 Hi, I’m @jazdal.
-I'm a tech enthusiast.
+I'm a medical doctor by profession, but I consider myself a tech enthusiast.
-- 👀 I’m learning about coding as a hobby.
+- 👀 I’m have a strong interest in learning anything related to tech, especially programming / software development.
-- 🌱 I’m currently learning: Bash and Git.
+- 🌱 I’m currently learning: Bash, Git, HTML, CSS, and JavaScript!

 <!---
 jazdal/jazdal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.